Skip to contents

 The following plot shows run time for 50 runs (with horizontal line showing median run time) of each approach.

-Run time scaling in denim
+Run time scaling

 It is worth noting that runtime for denim is also dependent on duration of time step (timeStep parameter for sim).